-The governor's budget plans would also fund the hiring of 278 caseworkers to investigate complaints of abused and neglected children and 11 caseworkers to investigate elder abuse.
+Deal's request to fund 278 new caseworkers to investigate complaints of abused or neglected children and 11 caseworkers to investigate elder abuse remains in the plan.

-Tasked with enforcing campaign and ethics laws, the commission has been hobbled by lawsuits, personnel conflicts and allegations its investigations were undermined by outside political influence.
-Auditors said the commission failed to consider a single complaint for a year and a half.
+The House plan also offers less funding for new staff at the state's ethics commission.
+Tasked with enforcing campaign and ethics laws, auditors said the commission failed to consider a single complaint for a year and a half.